PerfectlySoft/PerfectDocs/guide/MongoDB-GridFS.md

 ### GridFile properties:

 - id: oid string property of GridFile.
-Read only
 - md5: md5 string property of GridFile.
-Read only
 - aliases: a BSON property which represents the aliases of the GridFile.
-Read only
 - contentType: string property of GridFile.
-Read only
 - length: length of the GridFile, an Int64 number.
 Read only
 - uploadDate: Int64 unix epoch time stamp of the GridFile.
 Read only
 - fileName: file name stored in the remote server.
-Read only
 - metaData: a BSON type property of GridFile to hold the meta data.
-Read only

 ### GridFile methods: